StevenBlack/k7waterfront/topic/KingstonPowerAndSailSquadron2010-02-01.md

 off-grid systems.
 Chris is an inspiring speaker, an entrepreneur in solar systems, and a former member of Canada's armed forces.

-Speakers:  Kurt Streicher, Owner of [http://www.downundersolar.ca/](Downunder Solar) in Kingston and Chris Weissflog, Founder [http://www.ecogenenergy.ca/](EcoGen Energy Inc), Kemptville
+Speakers:  Kurt Streicher, Owner of [Downunder Solar](http://www.downundersolar.ca/) in Kingston and Chris Weissflog, Founder [EcoGen Energy Inc](http://www.ecogenenergy.ca/), Kemptville

 Information: http://kingston.cps-ecp.org